 CEO and Creative Director: Claire Christian Couture April 2013-current; Kenton School (secondary comprehensive) Sept 2010-July 2012; Chief Operating Officer/Head of Womenswear, Melissa Odabash July 2008-July 2010; Head of Womenswear, Hardy Amies plc Feb 2008-May 2008; Product Development Manager, Burberry Ltd Dec 2008-Mar 2009; Head of Special Projects, Burberry Ltd Sept 1998-Dec 1999; Assistant Designer Jan 1997-Oct 1997.

 Member of the House of Keys 2020-date.

-Member of the Department of Education, Sport and Culture 2020-present
+Member of the Department of Education, Sport and Culture 2020-date.

 Commonwealth Parliamentary Association

-Elected as Member of the House of Keys for Douglas South in a by-election August 2020.
+Elected as Member of the House of Keys for Douglas South in a by-election August 2020; re-elected in 2021.